0BAB1/HOLY_CORE_COURSE/tutorial.md

 ![rv32 base and type](./RV32_base_types.png)

-That looks like a lot, but by implementing each type 1 by 1 (e.g. I,S,R,B,...) it can be done !

-> We will implement these using SystemVerilog at the Register-Transfer Level (RTL), meaning we will focus on the underlying logic of the CPU rather than basics like full aders and gate-level design.
+That looks like a lot, but by implementing each type 1 by 1 (e.g. I,S,R,B,...) it can be done !dd> We will implement these using SystemVerilog at the Register-Transfer Level (RTL), meaning we will focus on the underlying logic of the CPU rather than basics like full aders and gate-level design.

 You can also find some tables for instructions [here](https://five-embeddev.com/riscv-user-isa-manual/Priv-v1.12/instr-table.html).